Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example

-Finally, the resulting, chevron-shaped region in which MMO dynamics is observed is further divided into subregions in which either single or double epochs of SAOs are found; {to leading order in $\varepsilon$ and $\delta$, that division occurs at $k=-4$.} Geometrically, the division is due to the fact that the folded singularities $q^\mp$ in the Koper model are remote for $ k<-4 $, while they are connected when $ -4<k<0 $; recall \figref{globretmaps}.
-We emphasise that, in the two-timescale context of $\varepsilon$ sufficiently small and $ \delta =\mathcal{O}(1) $ in the Koper model, MMOs with double epochs of SAOs occur in a very narrow region of the $(k,\lambda)$-plane; that region corresponds to the regime where both folded singularities are of folded-node type and trajectories are attracted to both of them through the associated funnels, by \cite{desroches2012mixed}.
-Here, we have shown that, in the three-timescale context, that parameter regime is ``stretched"; hence, trajectories can reach both folded singularities as long as they are attracted to $\mathcal{M}_2$ on both $\mathcal{S}^{a^\mp}$, i.e., as long as the folded singularities are aligned or connected.
+Finally, the resulting, chevron-shaped region in which MMOs are observed is further divided into subregions in which either single or double epochs of SAOs are found; {to leading order in $\varepsilon$ and $\delta$, that division occurs at $k=-4$.} Geometrically, the division is due to the fact that the folded singularities $q^\mp$ in the Koper model are remote for $ k<-4 $, while they are connected when $ -4<k<0 $.
+We emphasise that, in the two-timescale context of $\varepsilon$ sufficiently small and $ \delta =\mathcal{O}(1) $, MMOs with double epochs of SAOs occur in a very narrow region of the $(k,\lambda)$-plane, as shown in \figref{kl-plane}(b) for $\delta =1$ (shaded blue).
+That region corresponds to the regime where both folded singularities $q^\mp$ are of folded node type and trajectories are attracted to both of them through the associated funnels, by \cite{desroches2012mixed}; these funnels stretch as $\delta$ decreases, recall \lemmaref{strong}.
+Hence, in the three-timescale context, trajectories can reach both folded singularities $q^\mp$ as long as they are attracted to $\mathcal{M}_2$ on both $\mathcal{S}^{a^\mp}$, i.e., as long as $q^-$ and $q^+$ are aligned or connected.

-\begin{remark} Comparing panels (a) and (c) of \figref{muplaneremot} and \figref{muplane} with \figref{kl-plane}, we note that the former two figures are combined in the latter, as one-parameter diagrams (in $\mu$) are merged into one two-parameter diagram in $ (k,\lambda) $; correspondingly, parallel lines with $\mu$ constant in \figref{muplaneremot} and \figref{muplane} are ``bent", and hence intersect, in \figref{kl-plane}.
-(Here, we reiterate that $ k $ determines the singular geometry of the Koper model, while $ \lambda $ impacts the resulting flow.) \end{remark}
+\begin{remark} Comparing \figref{muplane} with \figref{kl-plane}, we note that the two panels in the former are combined in the latter, as one-parameter diagrams (in $\mu$) are merged into one two-parameter diagram in $ (k,\lambda) $; correspondingly, parallel lines with $\mu$ constant in \figref{muplane} are ``bent", and hence intersect, in \figref{kl-plane}.
+(Here, we reiterate that $ k $ determines the singular geometry of the Koper model, while $ \lambda $ affects the resulting flow.) \end{remark}